National Center for Construction Education & Research

 To prepare trainees a career in the electrical field, NCCER offers a comprehensive, 4-level Electrical curriculum that complies with DOL time-based standards for apprenticeship.

-The ninth edition of Electrical has also been fully updated to the 2017 NEC® and includes revisions to the module examinations.
+The tenth edition of Electrical has also been fully updated to the 2020 NEC® and includes revisions to the module examinations.

 Pre/Post-tests are created for secondary career and technical education.
 These tests are formerly known as the National Construction Career Tests (NCCT).
 Pre/Post-tests align with industry skill standards based upon NCCER's curriculum.